FaihaNiyas/FaihaNiyas/README.md

 ---

 ## 👨‍💻 About Me
-Final year IT undergraduate focused on building full stack web systems and REST APIs.
+Final year IT undergraduate focused on building full stack systems and APIs.

 ---